datumnova/duckdb_onelake/README.md

 This extension, Onelake, allow you to connect DuckDB to OneLake workspaces and lakehouses, enabling you to query data stored in OneLake directly from DuckDB.

-DISCLAIMER: Currently, this extension is in an experimental phase and only supports reading Delta and Iceberg tables in lakehouses created without schema.
+DISCLAIMER: Currently, this extension is in an experimental phase..

 ## Features
 - Authentication using: